-MH's latest SEP application is in accordance with the agreedupon practice, and SEP continues to have value for a small component of MH's customer base.
-Continuing to dealing with SEP applications on an interim ex parte basis is consistent with past practice.
-Rates set through this process are interim, to be finalized at General Rate Application hearings.
+MH's latest SEP application is in accordance with the agreedupon practice, and SEP continues to have value for the small component of MH's customer base able to profitably access it.
+Continuing to deal with SEP applications on an interim ex parte basis is consistent with past practice; rates set through this process are interim, to be finalized at General Rate Application hearings.